Healthspan vs Lifespan After 45: Living Better Longer

 Genetics play a role, but they are not your destiny.
 It is estimated that only about 20-30% of your longevity is determined by your genes [3].
 The other 70-80% is determined by your lifestyle and environment.
 You can’t change your genes, but you can change how they are expressed.

-What is the single most important thing I can do to extend my healthspan?
+What is the one of the most important factors I can do to extend my healthspan?

-While all lifestyle factors are interconnected, the scientific consensus points to exercise as the most potent intervention.
+While all lifestyle factors are interconnected, the research consistently supports exercise as an important factor.
 Specifically, a consistent routine that includes both strength training to preserve muscle mass and cardiorespiratory exercise to improve mitochondrial health has the broadest impact on the Hallmarks of Aging.

 How does healthspan relate to the “Blue Zones”?

 The Blue Zones are regions where people have an exceptionally long lifespan, but more importantly, they also have a very long healthspan.
 They tend to live to 100 with very low rates of chronic disease.
-Their lifestyles—which naturally include regular physical activity, a plant-forward diet, strong social connections, and low stress—are a real-world blueprint for maximizing healthspan.
+Their lifestyles—which naturally include regular physical activity, a plant-forward diet, strong social connections, and low stress—are a useful reference point for thinking about healthy aging habits.

 Next Steps Checklist